-How do Investment Trusts work?
+How do investment trusts work?

 The easiest way to understand investment trusts is to think of them as a company.
 This is because that is exactly what they are.
 Just like any other company, they issue shares to raise money from shareholders and then invest that money.

 So if you want to buy shares in an investment trust you usually have to buy them from someone who’s already got some.
 You can either buy them through a stockbroker, or through one of the many savings schemes set up by the investment trust companies themselves.

-The value of all types of investment fund is made by reference to their net asset value (NAV) per share or unit.
+The value of all types of investment funds is made by reference to their net asset value (NAV) per share or unit.
 This net asset value per share is basically the total value of the trust’s portfolio of investments divided by the total number of its own shares or units.

-Discounts and premiums
+Investment Fund Discounts and Premiums

-However, for a variety of reasons they tend to trade at a discount to this.
+However, for a variety of reasons they tend to trade at a discount to this amount.
 One reason is that you could buy the same portfolio of shares yourself directly in the market, without suffering the ongoing management charge.